Optimal Measurement of Drone Swarm in RSS-based Passive Localization with Region Constraints: Introduction

-To the best of our knowledge, there has been no result reported considering dynamic sensors with multiple measurements as well as the region constraints related to the moving speed of sensors.
-In this paper, drone swarm are employed to localize a ground target using RSS measurements.
-Due to the geographical limitations and the security issues, minimum flying height and minimum UAV-target horizontal distance are considered.
+In this paper, we address the problem of finding optimal geometry configuration of UAVs with moving abilities to localize a ground target using RSS measurements.
+Due to the geographical limitation and the security issue, minimum flying height and minimum UAV-target horizontal distance are considered.
 Each UAV is allowed to take multiple measurements below max flying speed.
-The max speed of UAV are also treated as a constraint.
-Under these geometrical constraints, optimal configurations of UAVs are investigated.
+The max speed of UAV is also treated as a constraint.
+Note that the combination of the objective and the involved constraints in this paper is foundational and practical, and has not been considered yet.
+Moreover, optimal solutions based on the D-optimality criterion for overall dynamic sensors configuration is proposed in this paper.
 Our main contributions are summarized as follows:

 \begin{enumerate} \item The optimal geometrical configuration for drone swarm with multiple measurements in RSS-based geolocation is studied.
 A special form of the FIM is derived.
 Combining with practical region constraints expressed mathematically, a FIM-based problem formulation is presented. \item To solve this formulated problem, the optimal UAV-target geometries with fixed flying height and horizontal distance are introduced.
-After rigorous algebra and geometrical derivations, optimal and also closed form solutions are provided.
+After rigorous algebra and geometrical derivations, optimal solutions are provided.
 Altogether, four kinds of optimal configurations are proposed corresponding to the specific flying state of UAVs, including hovering, below half circle flying, beyond half circle flying and full circle flying. \item Extensive simulations are conducted for various testing scenarios.
-The simulation results confirm the optimality of proposed configurations.
+The simulation results demonstrate the effectiveness of proposed configurations.
 Moreover, a practical scenario is simulated to verify the the practicality of these configurations as well as comparing their robustness. \end{enumerate}

 The rest of the paper is organized as follows.
 The system model and problem formulation are presented in Section II.
-In Section III, the optimal configuration with region constraints problem is solved with analytical results for hovering UAVs.
-In Section IV, the analytical solutions of such problem are derived for flying UAVs with different flying abilities, respectively.
-Numerical results are presented in Section V, and finally, concluding remarks are given in Section VI.
+In Section III, the optimal configuration with region constraints problem is solved for hovering UAVs.
+In Section IV, the solutions of such problem are derived for flying UAVs with different flying abilities, respectively.
+Numerical results are presented in Section V. Finally, concluding remarks are given in Section VI.